CloudLabs-MOC/MS-700-Managing-Microsoft-Teams/Instructions/Labs/labIntroPage.md

 1. Refer the **Environment Details** tab for any other lab credentials/details.

-1. For accessing client2 Go to **Environment Details** tab, under resources click on launch button as shown below:
+1. For accessing client2 Go to **Resources** tab, under resources click on launch button as shown below:

    <img src="media/client2.png"/><br/>